nandorrefi/spring-6-webapp/README.md

 ```

 By default, on http://localhost:8080/h2-console you will find the console.
 The 'jdbc:h2:mem:{DB ID}' string will define the JDBC URL that you can connect to in the console.

+## Hibernate

+Hibernate creates the database tables by reflection based on our defined entities in the domain package.

 ## Spring MVC